Volunteer Opportunities & Action Team Meetings

 Protect the Planet Action Team Volunteers

 Join us on Zoom to meet in breakout rooms to brainstorm and collaborate as a group of people dedicated to the common cause of stopping the pipeline.
-The teams will be thinking about events and actions we can host over the next few months to help Stop TMX.
-We would love to hear your ideas!
+This season the team will be working to create a Festive Hug to bring attention to the need to Stop TMX.
+We would love to have your help!

 Please register as a volunteer to get access to the ZOOM.